Everything Bagel Deviled Eggs

 They’re made by taking creamy hard boiled egg yolks and mixing them with mayonnaise and other seasonings.
 That heavenly mixture is then spooned or piped back into the egg white cup and voilà!
 The result is an absolutely fabulous bite, every single time.

-But maybe the best thing about Deviled Eggs is that you can totally customize them!
-You can make go with a totally classic deviled egg recipe, or reinvent them with any combination of your favorite herbs and spices, like I did here with these Everything Bagel Deviled Eggs.
+But maybe the best thing about them is that they are customizable!
+Reinvent them with any combination of your favorite herbs and spices, like I did here using my everything bagel seasoning recipe.

 All the other ingredients already work perfectly for both ways of eating, which definitely makes sticking with your plan simple!